Liverpool City Libraries will be offering limited Justice of the Peace (JP) services due to COVID-19.

 To keep everyone safe, library staff are working to the Department of Health’s guidelines.
 Ensure you maintain social distancing and either frequently wash your hands or sanitise.
 Please do not come to the library if you are unwell.

-Volunteer Justices of the Peace are available at some branches each week to assist residents.
+Justices of the Peace are now available at:

 The most common services provided by JPs are:

 - Witnessing the signing of a statutory declaration

 A statutory declaration is a written statement which a person declares to be true in the presence of an authorised witness.
 Various organisations often require information be provided in a statutory declaration.

 - Witnessing the signing of an affidavit

 An affidavit is a written statement for use as evidence in court proceedings.
 A person who makes an affidavit must promise that he or she is telling the truth, in the presence of an authorised witness.